National Council of Architectural Registration Boards: Organization

-NCARB is led by a Board of Directors elected by the member registration boards at its Annual Business Meeting each June.
-It has six officers (president/chair of the Board, first vice president/president-elect, second vice president, treasurer, secretary, and the past president) and eight directors (one from each of the six regions, a member board executive director, and a public director).
+NCARB is led by a Board of Directors elected by the licensing board members at its Annual Business Meeting each June.
+It has five officers (president, vice president, second vice president, secretary/treasurer, and the past president) and 10 directors (one from each of the six regions, a member board executive director, a public director, and two at-large directors).

 Additionally, a chief executive officer, chief operating officer, and chief innovation and information officer lead the headquarters in Washington, DC.
 Over 100 people are on staff in Washington, DC.

 NCARB Regions

 Today, NCARB comprises the registration boards from the 50 U.S. states, the District of Columbia, and four U.S. territories (Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands).
 These boards are organized into six regions: